p-edelman/PhotoAndVideoScripts/README.md

 A script that let's you figure out the offset of the camera clock.
 It works by taking a picture of a second-accurate clock and comparing that to the EXIF time.

+This is especially useful if you want to correlate images with a GPS track, since second-accuracy is required to find the best match.

 ### Requirements

 - Python3